saforem2/chunkwm/README.md

 This implies that the `.chunkwmrc` file needs executable permissions; `chmod +x ~/.chunkwmrc`.

+A different location can be specified with the `--config | -c` argument.

+e.g: `chunkwm --config /opt/local/etc/chunkwm/chunkwmrc`.

 Both the *chunkwm-core* and all plugins are configured in this file.

 Plugin settings should be set before the command to load said plugin.

-A different location can be specified with the `--config | -c` argument.

-e.g: `chunkwm --config /opt/local/etc/chunkwm/chunkwmrc`.

-The desired logging-level can also be specified with the `--log-level | -l` argument.
-Possible options are `none`, `debug`, `warn`, `error`.
-Setting the *logging-level* here will affect logging that happens before the config-file has been executed

 The valid config-options for *chunkwm-core* are as follows: